scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scylladbdatacenters.rst

 Description
 """""""""""
-scyllaManagerAgent holds a specification of ScyllaDB Manager Agent.
+scyllaDBManagerAgent holds a specification of ScyllaDB Manager Agent.

 Type
 """"